Skip to content

 Research

-My primary research interests lie in the applications of probabilistic and statistical methods in biology and physical science, particularly in Uncertainty Quantification, Bayesian Methods, and Sampling Methods.
+My primary (academic) research interests lie in the applications of probabilistic and statistical methods in biology and physical science, particularly in Uncertainty Quantification, Bayesian Methods, and Sampling Methods.

 During my undergraduate, I tried to use stochastic models to give insight into biochemical networks and corresponding phenomena, for example, HIV latency.